aws-samples/vrouter-overlay-automation/README.md

   * PgName - Optional name of pre-existing placement group
   * InstanceTypeParam - Instance type to use.
 Please reference below table for appropriate selection.
 Modify select list as needed

-# Instnace Type Selection
+# Instance Type Selection

 As deploying virtual routers is expected to have multiple interfaces and varying throughput requirements for production deployments, please be sure to select an instance type that meets your required number of interfaces and speed requirements.
 Below is a general reference of interface properties for common instance types.
 For production deployments it is recommended to disable HyperThreading on the instance deployment.
-The Cloudformation has Hyperthreading enabled to accomodate variable instnace types but commented out section for CPUOptions is there if standardizing on a common instance type.
+The Cloudformation has
+Hyperthreading enabled to accomodate variable instnace types but commented out section for CPUOptions is there if standardizing on a common instance type.

 ---------------------------------------------
 |           DescribeInstanceTypes           |
 +--------+-------------------+--------------+